magento/knowledge-base/src/troubleshooting/general/mysql-high-load-bottleneck-in-magento-commerce-cloud.md

 * Is there any known issues or limitation to use Slave Connections? **We do not have any known issues from using Slave Connections.
 Just make sure you are using the most recently updated ece-tools package.
 Instructions are here on [how to update your ece-tools package](https://devdocs.magento.com/cloud/project/ece-tools-update.html).**
 * Is there any extra latency by using Slave Connections? *Yes, cross-AZ (cross-Availability Zones) latency is higher and reduces performance of a Magento Commerce Cloud instance in the case if the instance is not overloaded and can carry the whole load.
 But clearly if the instance is overloaded – master-slave will help with performance by spreading out the load on the MySQL Database or Redis across different nodes.*

-    **On not-overloaded clusters** – Slave Connections **will slow down performance by 10-15%**, which is one of the reasons it’s not default.
+    **On not-overloaded clusters** – **Slave Connections will slow down performance by 10-15%**, which is one of the reasons it is not default.

     *But on overloaded clusters, there is a performance boost because these 10-15% are mitigated by reducing load by traffic.*
 * Should I enable these settings for my store? *If you have high load or expect high load on the MySQL Database or Redis, you definitely need to enable Slave Connections.
 For a regular customer with average traffic, this is **not** an optimal setting to be enabled.*